Quantile agent utility and implications to randomized social choice: Voting

-Now, let $L$ be the set of top-ranked alternatives and assume that $|L|\geq 2$.
-First, consider the quantile vector $\h^1=(0,0,...,0)$.
+For the ``only if'' part, let $L$ be the set of top-ranked alternatives and assume that $|L|\geq 2$.
+First, consider the quantile parameter vector $\h^1=(0,0,...,0)$.
 We claim that a lottery is efficient for $(N,A,\profile,\h^1)$ only if it returns one of the alternatives with probability $1$.
 Indeed, assume otherwise and let $S\subseteq A$ be the set of alternatives with positive probability under lottery $x$, i.e., $x(o)>0$ for $o\in S$ and $x(o)=0$ for $o\in A\setminus S$, with $|S|\geq 2$.
-By the definition of the representative, we have that the representative $\rep(x,\succ_i,0)$ of agent $i\in N$ is the alternative in $S$ that is ranked lowest among the alternatives in $S$.
+By definition, the representative $\rep(x,\succ_i,0)$ of agent $i\in N$ is the alternative in $S$ that is ranked lowest among the alternatives in $S$.
 Then, lottery $x$ is dominated by the lottery $x'$ defined as $x'(a)=1$ for the alternative $a\in S$ that is ranked higher than any other alternative in $S$ by agent $1$ and $x'(o)=0$ for $o\in A\setminus\{a\}$.
 In this way, agent $1$ has a strictly better representative under $x'$ compared to $x$, while the representative under $x'$ of any other agent is at least as good as the one under $x$.

-Next, consider the quantile vector $\h^2=(1-1/\ell, 1-1/\ell, ..., 1-1/\ell)$.
-There exists a unique lottery $y$ with $y(o)=1/\ell$ for $o\in L$ and $y(o)=0$ for $o\in A\setminus L$, which yields the top-ranked alternative of each agent as her representative.
-This lottery dominates every other lottery, including the set of (deterministic) lotteries that are efficient for the quantile vector $\h^1$. \end{proof}
+Next, set $\ell=|L|\geq 2$ and consider the quantile parameter vector $\h^2=(1-1/\ell, 1-1/\ell, ..., 1-1/\ell)$.
+The lottery $y$ with $y(o)=1/\ell$ for $o\in L$ and $y(o)=0$ for $o\in A\setminus L$ yields the top-ranked alternative of each agent as her representative.
+Any other lottery $y'$ must have $y'(o)<1/\ell$ for some alternative $o\in L$, implying that the agent who has alternative $o$ as her top choice prefers lottery $y$ to $y'$.
+Thus, lottery $y$ dominates every other lottery (i.e., it is the unique efficient lottery for the quantile parameter vector $\h^2$), including the set of (deterministic) lotteries that are efficient for the quantile parameter vector $\h^1$.
+We conclude that, if $|L|\geq 2$, no lottery is efficient for both quantile parameter vectors $\h^1$ and $\h^2$, completing the ``only if'' part of the proof. \end{proof}

-A (randomized) voting rule $R$\footnote{Randomized voting rules are also called {\em social decision schemes} or {\em probabilistic social choice functions} in the literature; e.g., see~\cite{B17}.} takes as input a profile and returns a lottery over the alternatives in $A$.
+A (randomized) voting rule\footnote{Randomized voting rules are also called {\em social decision schemes} or {\em probabilistic social choice functions} in the literature; e.g., see the survey by~\citet{B17}.} $R$ takes as input a profile and returns a lottery over the alternatives in $A$.
 Given a profile $\profile$ and an alternative $a\in A$, we denote by $R_a(\profile)$ the probability assigned to alternative $a$ when the voting rule $R$ is applied on the profile $\profile$.
 A randomized voting rule is efficient if it produces an efficient lottery.
-Next, we define strategyproof rules.
+Next, we define strategyproofness for agents with quantile utilities.